 - Find inspiration for your content from other case study examples

-2. Hit a home run with your headline
+2. Hit a home run with your title

 3. Keep your executive summary short